SequoiaFL/sequoia-runtime-doc/Ubuntu-20.04.md

 ### Pack Eggroll

 Continue as the user *app*.
-Create a workspace directory and clone the project.
+Create a workspace directory and clone the project (**you may want to use the real path of your workspace on your own system**).
 The following commands can be a reference.

 ```shell
 mkdir ~/workspace